 Dates are delightful nuggets of sweetness, rich in natural fructose, a fruit-based sugar.
 A single serving, approximately 24 grams of Medjool date, provides about 67 calories and 18 grams of carbohydrates.
 For individuals with diabetes, who need to be mindful of their carb intake, the high carbohydrate content in dates can raise concerns.
 However, it's essential to debunk the misconception that people with diabetes should completely avoid dates.
 The key here is moderation.
 Consuming large quantities of dates can be harmful to diabetic patients due to their naturally occurring sugar content.
 As with any food, portion control is crucial for those managing diabetes.

 Dates have a relatively low glycaemic index (GI), ranging between 44 and 53, indicating that they cause a slower increase in blood sugar levels.
-However, they have a medium glycaemic load (GL).
+However, they have a medium glycaemic load (GL) and the glycemic index of dates may vary based on the type and serving size, so moderation and portion control are key for managing blood glucose impact in diabetes.
 Diets high in GL have been associated with an increased risk of type 2 diabetes and cardiovascular issues.
-For individuals with diabetes, it is essential to focus on a low glycaemic load diet, which considers both the glycaemic index and portion sizes of foods consumed.
+For individuals with diabetes, it is essential to focus on a low glycemic load diet, which considers both the glycemic index and portion sizes of foods consumed.

 Also Read: 5 Fruits Low On Glycemic Index That Are Good For Diabetics-Infographic